 Things will break so be prepared.

-2. Use at Least Two Accounts (Regular and Admin Account)
+2. Use Two Accounts or more (Regular and Administrator Account)

 You should not be logging in every day with an account that is a local admin or has privileged access (Domain Admin).